-We will be providing a Professional Development Workshop for teachers who purchase the Elementary Botball® Challenge Robotic Kit® on December 14, 2013 at the K20 Center on the campus of the University of Oklahoma.
+We will be providing a Professional Development Workshop for the Oklahoma region teachers who purchase the Elementary Botball® Challenge Robotic Kit® on December 14, 2013 and January 25, 2014 at the K20 Center on the campus of the University of Oklahoma.
 The workshop begins at 9:30 am and will end at 4:30 pm.
 Lunch and snacks will be provided!
+The New Mexico region will hold their workshop on February 1, 2014 at UNM Valencia.
 Teachers attending this workshop will learn to build and program their own robot using the Elementary Botball® Challenge Robotic Kit®.
 You will need a laptop computer for the workshop which fits the guidelines listed below as well as ADMINISTRATIVE PRIVILEGES.
 Please be sure to provide the names of the people attending the workshop on the registration form!

 What Will I Need for the Elementary Botball® Challenge?

 Every team participating in the Elementary Botball® Challenge will need a computer for programming their robot.
-We recommend that you have at least one laptop computer to bring with you when you come to the event on March 8th, 2014.
+We recommend that you have at least one laptop computer to bring with you when you come to the event on March 8th, 2014 or March 22, 2014.
 Your machine must run one of the following operating systems: